-Query goal: Find base table columns that name refers to the possibility that these are used to register names.
+Goal Find base table columns that name refers to the possibility that these are used to register names.
 Find base table columns that name refers to the possibility that these are used to register comments/descriptions/etc. Find the cases where a base table contains columns from the both sets and the field size in case of the latter is not at least twice as big as in case of the former.
 For example, if the name of a service can be 100 character long, then it is quite illogical that the description of the service is only at most 200 characters long.

-Notes about the query: The query considers both column names in English and Estonian.
+Notes The query considers both column names in English and Estonian.
 The query does not take into account the possibility that the maximum field size has been specified by using CHECK constraints.
 In case of the string_agg function, the line break (br) tag is used as a part of the separator for the better readability in case the query result is displayed in a web browser.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: Medium (Medium number of false-positive results)
+Reliability Medium (Medium number of false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: For each textual column one has to find a field size that allows us to register everything that is needed but prohibits registration of total garbage.
+Fixing Suggestion For each textual column one has to find a field size that allows us to register everything that is needed but prohibits registration of total garbage.
 Increase the field size of the comments/descriptions/etc. column.

-Data source: INFORMATION_SCHEMA only
+Data Source INFORMATION_SCHEMA only

 WITH nimetus AS (SELECT table_schema, table_name, column_name, data_type, character_maximum_length